mahdi-shojaee/grunt-amdcheck/README.md

 ## The "amdcheck" task

 ### Overview
-When an AMD-based project grows, the number of its js files grows too, and some dependencies of the modules that had been used before, can become useless later.
+When an AMD-based project grows, so does the number of its JS files.
+Some dependencies of previously used modules may no longer be necessary.
 The AMD module loader (e.g. `requirejs`) loads those useless dependencies from the network, which can increase initial page load time.
 This grunt plugin can detect and remove those useless dependencies without modifying source files.

 ## example